-Fly into Catania airport on September 25 and we’ll whisk you up to the ferry to Salina island.
+Fly into Catania airport on September 24.
+The next morning, we’ll whisk you up to the ferry for Salina island.
 Two hours later, you’ll be in complete relaxation mode at the gorgeous Tasca d’Almerita’s wine resort.
 Settled among the Malvasia vineyards it has wonderful views of the surrounding islands and is a top producer of the famous Malvasia wine.
 We’ll taste four wines paired with with light creations from Chef before melting into a blissful jetlag-relieving bed.
 The next day’s highlight is a private boat trip to explore the crystalline waters of our island, the greenest one of the archipelago.
 Unique is our visit to a local caper producer, as well as a taste of the best pane cunzatu and the best granita of the Aeolian islands.

-On the way to Palermo to meet the rest of the group on September 27, there’s time for a stop in the seaside village of Cefalù, set between a natural bay and a rocky granite mass.
-For a small town, Cefalù has it all: sandy beaches, Medieval narrow streets, all manners of shops, cafè, excellent sea-food restaurants and a stunning Norman Cathedral.
+On the way to Palermo to meet the rest of the group on September 27, there’s time for a lunch stop in a seaside village before finishing the coastal drive.
 Arrive in Palermo with time to unpack before our Splendors of Sicily tour begins with cocktails this evening.